Morgan Hill estate planning, trust administration, and probate counsel

 Kids Protection Planning

-Name the right guardians, document short-term care instructions, and reduce the risk that your children are placed with people you would not choose in an emergency.
+Name guardians, document short-term care instructions, and reduce the risk that your children are placed with people you would not choose in an emergency.

 Probate